 What are the specimen requirements for the ARUP Orthopoxvirus (includes monkeypox virus) by PCR test?

-Refer to the Orthopoxvirus (includes monkeypox virus) by PCR Specimen Collection and Shipping Instructions as a reference.
+Refer to ARUP’s test directory for specimen requirements and the Orthopoxvirus (includes monkeypox virus) by PCR Specimen Collection and Shipping Instructions.

 What supplies should be used for the ARUP Orthopoxvirus (includes monkeypox virus) by PCR test?